VictorTaelin/absal-ex/README.md

-Note: just a draft, will be reviewed soon
+Note: just a draft / hand-drawn images, will be reviewed soon

 ## Problem description